ashwanthkumar/chrome-ec2.internal/README.md

 [![EC2 Private DNS to IPs](https://raw.githubusercontent.com/ashwanthkumar/chrome-ec2.internal/master/icons/256.png)](https://chrome.google.com/webstore/detail/ip-x-x-x-xec2internal-to/fjgpmnicfiedkeikinlmbpjloefhgnef)

 If you've ever been frustrated by the `.ec2.internal` domain names on your hadoop / spark clusters?
 Especially when you want to view the Task logs and the chrome shows you "DNS not resolved"?
-Then this plugin is for you.

-I know there're other better ways to solve the problem.
-In my use-case the
+STOP manually editing the location on the address bar.
+This plugin will do that for you.

 ### Chrome-Store
 It's available at chrome web store over [here](https://chrome.google.com/webstore/detail/ip-x-x-x-xec2internal-to/fjgpmnicfiedkeikinlmbpjloefhgnef)